Is there some emerging optimism about retirement?

 My five cents

 Retirement is definitely on the minds of Canadians especially all the baby boomers that are hitting this crucial transition in life.
 For me, I see optimism and confidence shift as the markets shift.
 When markets go through correction and bear markets, confidence lags.
-After two and half years of strong market returns, it is expected that Canadians may feel more optimistic about their retirement.
-Although, markets play a role in optimism and pessimism, the problem is that you cannot control or predict markets.
+After two and a half years of strong market returns, it is expected that Canadians may feel more optimistic about their retirement.
+Although markets play a role in optimism and pessimism, the problem is that you cannot control or predict markets.

 Retirement anxiety comes from the unknown and not being able to see the future.
 For true optimism, Canadians need to take control of their finances by saving more, getting out of debt and developing concrete plans for retirement.